 xx= scans averaged by Deck Unit (1 - 50).

-In SEASAVE, number of scans to average is entered in the configuration (.con) file (Scans to average).
-The Deck Unit sends the appropriate Axx command based on the setting in the .con file.
+In Seasave, number of scans to average is entered in the configuration (.xmlcon or .con) file (Scans to average).
+The Deck Unit sends the appropriate Axx command based on the setting in the configuration file.

 Suppress Data Word Command